junwatu/speech-dubbing-griddb/blog/README.md

 ### Routes Table

-Here’s a summary of the endpoints available in this server:
+Here’s a summary of the endpoints or API available in this server:

 | **Method** | **Endpoint**       | **Description**                                                                 |
 |------------|--------------------|---------------------------------------------------------------------------------|